ArnaVala/SASS-tooling-design-system/README.md

 #### 1-Themes:
 Theme settings - colors, fonts, spaces etc. Set up so the theme can be easily changed dependent on project.
 <br>
-  -[x] Color variables
+- Color variables
-  -[x]Spacing variables
+- Spacing variables
-  -[x]Breakpoints variables
+- Breakpoints variables
-  -[x]Typography variables
+- Typography variables

 #### 2-Utilites:
 The base folder includes classes, variables, mixins and functions for the foundation for developing (building) a site with a coherent system.
 Each utility has it's folder, in which there are functions, mixins and mapping.
 <br>
-  -[x] Border functions, mixins, mappings
+- Border functions, mixins, mappings
-  -[x] Breakpoint mixins, mapping
+- Breakpoint mixins, mapping
-  -[x] Color functions, mixins, mapping
+- Color functions, mixins, mapping
-  -[x] Space - functions, mapping.
+- Space - functions, mapping.
-  -[x] Typography: Mapping, mixins, functions for font-sizes and typography structure.
+- Typography: Mapping, mixins, functions for font-sizes and typography structure.
-  Fluid font function & mixins.
+- Fluid font function & mixins.
 Function
+To do:
-  -[] Layout grid, containers: mixins.
+- Layout grid, containers: mixins.
-  -[] Elevation/ Shadows / Depth
+- Elevation/ Shadows / Depth
-  -[] Motion
+- Motion
 <br>

 #### Base: